hespanha/tenscalc/README.md

 	install_tenscalc
 	```

+	Under *linux* you will be asked to add a line to your
+    *.bashcr* or *.cshrc* file.
+Do not forget to do so.

 5. To test if all is well, go to `tenscalc/examples` and try a few example, such as

 	```matlab